 Getting packed and ready for an adventure taking you further away from civilisation than you have ever fund yourself before.
+We’ve put together this packing list so you don’t miss anything.

 If you are on a direct flight from Europe to Tanzania no obligatory health inoculations are required.
 If you come from, or transit through, any other African country, a yellow fever vaccine card will be requested at border crossings.
 You will not be able to enter Tanzania without one.
 Pemba is a malaria zone, and it is recomended that you consult your doctor or a registered travel clinic before departure.
 It will usually end with a recommendation to take a malaria prophylaxis.
 Larium is commonly prescribed.
 Please note that we do not allow diving if you are on this drug.
 The best way to avoid malaria is not to get bitten – so remember to bring a good mosquito repellent.
 We, of course, will provide nets for your bed.